rnoronha/recipes/La Brea Multigrain.md

 * 1 tsp fresh yeast
 * Sponge
 * Wheat pre-soak
-* 6 3/4 oz high protein flour
+* 200g high protein flour
-* 1 3/4 oz flax seeds
+* 50g  flax seeds
-* 7/8 oz millet
+* 25g millet
-* 4.5 oz multigrain cereal
+* 130g multigrain cereal

 **ORDER MATTERS** - the multigrain cereal will absorb as much water as it can, making the dough stiffer and the bread dense & dry.
 Make sure you add & mix in the flours before adding the cereal.